Cryogenic platform to investigate strong microwave cavity-spin coupling in correlated magnetic materials: Abstract

 \section{Abstract}

-We present an experimental demonstration of loop-gap resonators (LGRs) for continuous-wave electron spin resonance (ESR) spectroscopy at cryogenic temperatures and to investigate the hybridization of solid-state magnetic materials with microwave cavity modes.
-The simple experimental setup, implemented in a conventional cryogenic platform for materials research, allows to obtain ESR spectra to temperatures as low as $T=2$~K. The versatility of this approach is demonstrated through experiments on two transition-metal based Heisenberg antiferromagnets, CuSO$_4$5H$_2$O and MgCr$_2$O$_4$, showcasing simple measurements of their gyromagnetic factor and magnetic susceptibilities.
-Our work also demonstrates the realization of strong microwave cavity-spin coupling in CuSO$_4$5H$_2$O and delves into the challenges of fitting ESR spectra under strong hybridization conditions, underscoring the significance of proper calibration and stabilization.
+We present a comprehensive exploration of loop-gap resonators (LGRs) for electron spin resonance (ESR) studies, enabling investigations into the hybridization of solid-state magnetic materials with microwave polariton modes.
+The experimental setup, implemented in a \textit{Physical Property Measurement System} by Quantum Design, allows for ESR spectra at temperatures as low as 2 Kelvin.
+The versatility of continuous wave ESR spectroscopy is demonstrated through experiments on \cusulf\ and \magcro, showcasing the g-tensor and magnetic susceptibilities of these materials.
+The study delves into the challenges of fitting spectra under strong hybridization conditions and underscores the significance of proper calibration and stabilization.
+The detailed guide provided serves as a valuable resource for laboratories interested in exploring hybrid quantum systems through microwave resonators.